huceke/omxplayer/README.md

-              --video_fifo  n           Size of video output fifo in MB --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB -b / --threshold   n           Amount of buffered data required to come out of buffering in seconds
+              --video_fifo  n           Size of video output fifo in MB --audio_queue n           Size of audio input queue in MB --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds

 For example: